PedroS235/LinkStructureVizualiser/Instruction.md

 * **View the nodes/edges/broken-links data:** Allows you to view the data extracted by the program in form of a .txt file.

 ## REQUIREMENTS To Run the Program
-> **To be able to run this program, you will need to install some libraries which are:**
+> **To be able to run this program you need to have Python3 installed in your machine and you will also need to install some libraries which are:**

 ```
  - requests (in the terminal: pip install requests)